-It is believed that around 10,000 years ago when some people decided farming was an easier life than daily hunting of large scary game that could kill them, that no meat became popular.
-But back then they didn’t have refrigeration either so they had to salt and dry there meat and hope not to be poisoned by it.
+It is believed that around 10,000 years ago when some people decided to farm was an easier life than daily hunting of large scary game that could kill them, that no meat became popular.
+But back then they didn’t have refrigeration either so they had to salt and dry their meat and hope not to be poisoned by it.
 PEOPLE eating everything but meat in modern times is a choice.

 What questions do I get asked at the bulk meat store when I say its all for the dog

-Well mostly they are astonished that I would dare feed a dog meat.
+Well, mostly they are astonished that I would dare feed dog meat.

 The cashier is probably amazed because many people claim they can’t afford meat – but these are the same people who buy $20 of MacDonald’s happy meals for their family.
 Much of which is not meat or is empty calories like soft drinks.